Your Ultimate Guide to Affiliate Commissions

 - RevShare (Revenue Share): an ongoing percentage of the net revenue generated by your referred players

-Unlike general e-commerce affiliate marketing where rates of 5–30% are typical, iGaming operates on different economics: RevShare rates run 25–45%, and CPA FTD payouts range from $50 to $400+ depending on the vertical and geography
+Unlike general e-commerce affiliate marketing where rates of 5–30% are typical, iGaming operates on different economics: RevShare rates run 25–45%, and CPA FTD payouts range from $50 to $400+ depending on the vertical and geography.

 What are the most common affiliate commissions?

 You can set up your affiliate program with different types of commissions, but the bottom line is whether you pay for predetermined actions or you share a part of the derived revenue.
-To that end, affiliate commissions can be primarily divided into CPA, or cost per action, and RevShave (Revenue Share).
+To that end, affiliate commissions can be primarily divided into CPA, or cost per action, and RevShare (Revenue Share).
 These two core affiliate commission models represent different risk-reward approaches for advertisers and affiliates depending on payment timing and revenue sharing.

 CPA Commission